UPPMAX/R-matlab-julia-HPC/docs/r/isolatedR.rst

 .. exercise:: Installing "datarium"

-   We will need this for an exercise in the "ML with R" section (only on Cosmos and Kebnekaise - Rackham has the library included already).
+   We will need this for an exercise in the "ML with R" section (only on Tetralith, Cosmos and Kebnekaise - Rackham has the library included already).

-   - First create a new project under the course project directory (Kebnekaise and Rackham) or in your home directory (Cosmos) and cd to it.
+   - First create a new project under the course project directory (Kebnekaise, Rackham, Tetralith) or in your home directory (Cosmos) and cd to it.

    - Then make sure you have loaded the modules:

       - Kebnekaise/Cosmos: R/4.2.1 and prerequsites + R-bundle-Bioconductor/3.15-R-4.2.1
       - Rackham: R/4.1.1 R_packages/4.1.1
+      - Tetralith: R/4.2.2-hpc1-gcc-11.3.0-bare

    - Launch the R interpreter and initialize a renv environment.